consoli-tech/privacy.liftstation.cloud/index.md

 We do not use this type of cookie on our site.

 ### Binding Conditions
-By using this software the within user of website and app features of Consolidated Utilities, Inc. does hereby agree to be bound by the policy set forth here in above.
+By using this software the within user of website and app features of Consoli Tech, LLC does hereby agree to be bound by the policy set forth here in above.